 Step 3 - Use Maplibre to Render Your Map

-The two files to understand are index.html, which contains the code that invokes Maplibre, and style.json, which tells Maplibre how to render your source data.
+The two files to understand are index.html, which contains the code that invokes MapLibre, and style.json, which tells MapLibre how to render your source data.
+Both are already in the root of your repository.

 The Stylesheet